erikphansen/chrome-extension-va-session-cookies/README.md

 # VA.gov session cookies Chrome extension

-This is a Chrome extension that makes it a little easier to test user auth endpoints for VA.gov locally with Postman.
+This is a Chrome extension that makes it a little easier to test user auth endpoints for VA.gov locally with a REST client like [Paw](https://paw.cloud/) or [Postman](https://www.getpostman.com).

 ## The Problem

-When testing VA.gov user API endpoints (such as `GET v0/user` and `POST v0/notifications/dismissed_statuses`) in Postman, you need to send the `api_session` and `vagov_session_dev` cookies with any request.
+When testing VA.gov user API endpoints (such as `GET v0/user` and `POST v0/notifications/dismissed_statuses`) in a REST client, you need to send the `api_session` and `vagov_session_dev` cookies with any request.
 You do this by creating a single header named `Cookie` to pass along the value of those cookies.

 An example of the value for the `Cookie` header would be: